 Members of the student body may represent the PA program as a member of a student society which will be officially recognized by other organizations including the Student Academy of the American Academy of Physician Assistants (AAPA) and New York State Society of Physician Assistants (NYSSPA).
 Students interested in becoming part of the student society should contact the PA program faculty member designated as Student Society advisor.
-Representation in the student society is a yearly term with elections occurring during the first week of June each year.
+Representation in the student society is a yearly term with elections occurring in April-May each year.